 This scan searches an index for the indexed column values accessed by the SQL statement (see "Index Scans").
 If the statement accesses only columns of the index, then Oracle Database reads the indexed column values directly from the index.

-A cluster scan is used to retrieve data from a table stored in an indexed table cluster, where all rows with the same cluster key value are stored in the same data block (see "Overview of Indexed Clusters").
+A cluster scan retrieves data from a table stored in an indexed table cluster, where all rows with the same cluster key value are stored in the same data block (see "Overview of Indexed Clusters").
 The database first obtains the rowid of a selected row by scanning the cluster index.
 Oracle Database locates the rows based on this rowid.

-A hash scan is used to locate rows in a hash cluster, where all rows with the same hash value are stored in the same data block (see "Overview of Hash Clusters".
+A hash scan locates rows in a hash cluster, where all rows with the same hash value are stored in the same data block (see "Overview of Hash Clusters").
 The database first obtains the hash value by applying a hash function to a cluster key value specified by the statement.
 Oracle Database then scans the data blocks containing rows with this hash value.

 The optimizer chooses an access path based on the available access paths for the statement and the estimated cost of using each access path or combination of paths.